armollica/TableShaper/README.md

 A command-line tool for manipulating tabular data.

 This tool is in early development.
-For production-level work, please use a different tool (at least for now).
+For production-level work, please use a different tool.

 - <a href="#-examples">Examples</a>
 - <a href="#-install">Install</a>